وقوف على الأطلال

 The poems and prayers I repeated once in solitary recitation, or with my grandmother, those that all the elders of my tribe knew by heart, I have forgotten!

 And since I am me, now deserted by all memories, crawling like a red crab on the glowing sand, what can I do but remember that one chapter of my life, so long avoided, that led me so far?
 Before the solitude and the tears break me apart.

 Perhaps my soul that dwells in this labyrinth of sand will finally find a bit of peace?

 Perhaps the darkness of the well of my childhood will close in on me?

 Perhaps I will finally find, among the wrecks and their sedimentations at the bottom of the sea, a trail to walk through the human world and finish performing that poem?

-Since my escape from Lebanon on a high speed ferry, toward the end of the civil war, visits to the country of my birth are rare.
+Since my escape from Lebanon on a high-speed ferry, toward the end of the civil war, the visits to the country of my birth are rare.
 After several failed attempts to document these few "returns", I ended up discovering locations of unexplored territories and prohibited traumascapes*, extending my travel towards "home".
-Instead of approaching destination, the journey seems endless, as if returning was impossible and self-exile had become a state of spirit.
+Instead of approaching destination, the journey seemed endless, as if returning was impossible and self-exile had become a state of spirit.

 This series is achieved through a disposition of meanings, a detailed description and a creative comparison of reality.
 At times, it longs to the obscene and to laceration, and others to the noble and to the sovereign.